Ali

 and anti-wear properties of lubricants, for example, in engine

 oils, diesel fuels and greases.
-Conventional lubricants do not yet
+Conventional lubricants do not

-chemical, electrical and electrochemical properties.
-Certain
+diverse physical, chemical, electrical and electrochemical

-carbonaceous particles, such as carbon nano-onions, carbon
+properties.
+Certain carbonaceous particles, such as carbon

-nano-fibers, carbon nano-tubes and sub-micron graphite particles
+nano-onions, carbon nano-fibers, carbon nano-tubes and

-have all been considered for lubrication purposes in the past but
+lubrication purposes in the past but they tend to be expensive,

-they tend to be expensive, ineffective, and difficult to scale-up.
+ineffective, and difficult to scale-up.

 The present invention relates to the design and development of